armanriazi/typescript-all-in-one/workspace/project/tsconfig.md

     /* Strict Type-Checking Options */
-    "strict": true,                        /* Enable all strict type-checking options. */ "noImplicitAny": true,                 /* Raise error on expressions and declarations with an implied 'any' type. */ "strictNullChecks": true,              /* Enable strict null checks. */ "noImplicitThis": true,                /* Raise error on 'this' expressions with an implied 'any' type. */ "alwaysStrict": true,                  /* Parse in strict mode and emit "use strict" for each source file. */
+    "strict": true,                        /* Enable all strict type-checking options. */ "noImplicitAny": true,                 /* Raise error on expressions and declarations with an implied 'any' type.
+For new projects use TypeScript configuration **noImplicitAny** which enables TypeScript to issue errors where any is used or inferred. */
+    "strictNullChecks": true,              /* Enable strict null checks. */ "noImplicitThis": true,                /* Raise error on 'this' expressions with an implied 'any' type. */ "alwaysStrict": true,                  /* Parse in strict mode and emit "use strict" for each source file. */